 She Wolf, without a doubt.
 She’s only just starting to take shape in Trinity, but she really comes into her own in some of the later books.
 She’s a warrior with wisdom, a woman of great honour with the courage to face her fears and fight for what she believes in.
 I love her.

-But all of Susan’s incarnations have their admirable qualities.
-Sarah has a lovely sense of humour; Serwaah finds phenomenal inner strength; Sally hangs onto her dignity in the face of everything that’s thrown at her; Susan proves herself a worthier adversary than Mortimer ever bargained for; and Shebana is already questioning the very nature of our existence at an early age.
+But all Susan’s incarnations have admirable qualities.
+Sarah has a lovely sense of humour; Serwaah finds phenomenal inner strength; Sally hangs onto her dignity in the face of everything that’s thrown at her; Susan proves herself a worthier adversary than Mortimer bargained for; and Shebana is already questioning the very nature of our existence at an early age.

 Well, oddly, it isn’t Mortimer.
 He’s the sort of villain you love to hate.
 While he’s incredibly evil, completely without morality, he’s also polite, charming, and sophisticated.
 He will murder you with style!